ilkkahanninen/petiole/README.md

     reducer: {
         // This name will be replaced so it can be anything as long it contains /.
         // It is a recommended convention to use format leafName/actionType.
-        // Notice: value is a tuple [function, function] 'leafA/trigger': [
+        // Notice: value is a tuple of two functions: the first one resolves the
+        // action type name and the second one is the reducer function.
+        'leafA/trigger': [
             // Function which resolves the action type name () => leafA.actionTypes.trigger,